neonevm/neon-evm.docs/software_manuals/foundational_topics/account.md

 ## Account creation

-When you have to create an account most libraries will generate you a random private key.
+When you have to create an account most libraries will generate a random private key for you.
 A private key is made up of 64 hex characters and can be encrypted with a password.

 Example: